SimpleMobileTools/Simple-Thank-You/README.md

 If you like our apps which are free, non-intrusive and have no ads, please consider supporting us in some way.
 It will be hugely appreciated.

-This app doesn't do anything, but it has a dark theme.
+This one doesn't do anything, but it has a dark theme.
 That looks cool.
 It saves your battery and stuff.

 This app is just one piece of a bigger series of apps.
 You can find the rest of them at http://www.simplemobiletools.com